What's in the Senate 'skinny repeal' health care bill?

 The "skinny repeal" bill would repeal it for three years.
 The House and original Senate bills would have gotten rid of it completely.

-Increase contribution limit to Health Savings Accounts: The "skinny bill" will allow people to sock away more money in Health Savings Accounts.
+Increase contribution limit to Health Savings Accounts: The "skinny bill" will allow people to sock away more money in Health Savings Accounts for three years.

 Republicans are big fans of HSAs, but they are mainly used by wealthier Americans who can afford to save for future health care bills.
 Both the House and original Senate bills would increase the contribution limit.